Sindre01/Thesis_project/Midio/readme.md

 - **Visual Programming Support**: Fields like `visual_node_types` and `testing.visual_node_types` cater to visual or flow-based programming environments, outlining the nodes and components to be used.

 - **Extensibility**: The dataset format is adaptable, allowing for the inclusion of additional fields or modifications to suit different programming needs.

----

-By overriding the README with this updated information, it now reflects the new format you provided, ensuring clarity and consistency for users of the dataset.